tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 16+:_ You deal +1d8 damage with two-handed weapons until the end of the battle (champion: +2d8; epic: +4d10).

 **Quirk:** Clobber first, talk later.

 ---

+#### Gauntlets of Swift Striking

+_Recharge 6+:_ Increase your initiative by +2d6 for this round only (champion: by 13; epic: you’re going first this round no matter what.)

+**Quirk:** You already assumed the quirk for this item was ‘jumps to conclusions’, right?

+---